 ./gradlew shellScript and a single file executable will be built for us!

-As mentioned above, the file actually contains normal text and binary data, and that’s something a text editor cannot handle and will brake your file if you open and save it.
+As mentioned above, the file contains plain text and binary data, which a text editor cannot handle and will break your file if you open and save it.

 Another caveat is a pretty obvious one: compiled code is unreadable code.
 With a bash script/Python/Perl/etc., you can always read and easily edit the script.